ScalablyTyped/Distribution/f/fp-ts/readme.md

  * @since 1.4.0
  */
 /**
- * A meet-semilattice (or lower semilattice) is a semilattice whose operation is called "meet", and which can be thought
+ * A meet-semilattice (or lower semilattice) is a semilattice whose operation is called `meet`, and which can be thought
  * of as a greatest lower bound.
  *
  * A `MeetSemilattice` must satisfy the following laws: